lucasfranklinsilva/Take.Challenge/README.md

 ## API
 The API was developed in *C#* in the *.Net Core* framework.
 A project template that uses the *Onion* development pattern for code abstraction was used.
-The API has been published on Azure Applied Service and is documented in *Swagger* and available through the URL: [https://githubintegration20230125124833.azurewebsites.net/](https://githubintegration20230125124833.azurewebsites.net/)
+The API has been published on Azure Applied Service and is documented in *Swagger* and available through the URL: [Github Integration](https://githubintegration20230125124833.azurewebsites.net/)

 | **Parameters** | **Type** |**Values** | **Description** |
 |--|--|--|--|